Arrivederci (The White Lotus): Critical reviews

 "Arrivederci" received critical acclaim.
 The review aggregator website Rotten Tomatoes reported an 100% approval rating for the episode, based on 20 reviews.
 The site's consensus states: "Punctuated by absurd tragedy and a series of perverse happy endings, 'Arrivederci' brings The White Lotus stay in Sicily to an ingeniously bittersweet close."

 Manuel Betancourt of The A.V.
 Club gave the episode a "B+" grade and wrote, "Season two of The White Lotus had flirted with being an opera, so it made sense that Tanya was the one who had to die at the end.
 Yes, Twitter is likely already rioting as I type this.
 And yes, we'll all miss our favorite Emmy-winning star.
 But, when you think about it, this was arguably what Mike White needed to do if he was going to turn this anthology into must-see TV when it comes back for a third season.
-Better to let Jennifer Coolidge's Tanya go out with a bang than have us suffer through another season in which her charms would've, perhaps, began to grow a tad old."
+Better to let Jennifer Coolidge's Tanya go out with a bang than have us suffer through another season in which her charms would've, perhaps, begun to grow a tad old."

 Alan Sepinwall of Rolling Stone wrote, "It's a satisfying inversion of how Season One functioned, and arguably a necessary one, as it would be hard to imagine coming back to this show year after year if it was always going to be about the guests blithely ruining the lives of the poorer people around them."
 Tom Smyth of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "Finally, after weeks of speculation and theorizing, we know exactly whose body Daphne bumped into on the last swim of her Sicilian vacation.
 We had to say farewell to our sole holdover from season one: Jennifer Coolidge's Tanya McQuoid.
 But since this is The White Lotus, her death was, of course, anything but straightforward.
 And because of the endlessly expanding web that Mike White weaved over the last six episodes, that was just one of the many loose ends that this finale was tasked with tying up."

 Shawn Laib of Den of Geek gave the episode a 4.5 star rating out of 5 and wrote, "Much like the end of the first season, it can be surmised that none of these people learned any sort of lesson.
 The subtext that is required to fully enjoy the themes and issues of the second season may or may not be for everyone’s tastes.
 There is one item that requires no interpreting, though: The White Lotus is a hell of a ride, and we can't wait for the next group of rich misfits to arrive at the hotel chain!"
 Paul Dailly of TV Fanatic gave the episode a 3.75 star rating out of 5 and wrote, "Overall, 'Arrivederci' wasn't as satisfying as expected, but it was still an excellent hour of television."